Talking about feelings

 • Talk about what has made them feel that certain way.

-• Recognise when they are feeling happy, sad, angry or scared.
+• Recognise when they are feeling happy, sad, or worried.

 Top Tip

 Share some of your own emotions with your child.
-Let them know that emotions are OK to talk about.
+Let them know that emotions are good to talk about.

 Naming emotions

-Make faces in the mirror that express emotions and encourage your child to do the same.
+Make faces in the mirror that express different emotions and encourage your child to do the same.

 Feelings about school